 To estimate the amount of your credit, you can use the worksheets included with the instructions for Forms 1040.
 If you need assistance, you can use the EITC assistant provided by the IRS.

 The earned income tax credit offers working individuals and families an incentive if their income falls below the thresholds set by the IRS.
 Before claiming the credit, it’s important to ensure that you meet all of the qualifications and double-check that the information you’re providing on your tax return is accurate.
 To help you claim all of the credits and deductions that you qualify for, it’s a good idea to choose a good tax filing service.
 A good service will walk you through the filing process and get you the maximum refund available to you.

 Tips on Lowering Your Tax Liability

 - There are plenty of tax credits and deductions you may not even be aware of.
 A financial advisor can help you find them to minimize your tax burden each year.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - You can also make filing taxes easier by using one of the many software options out there.
 To help you find the right one, we published a report on the best tax software available.